Max McCaffrey

 Max McCaffrey joined the Miami Dolphins as an offensive assistant in 2023.

-In his first season with the team, the Dolphins won 11 games for the first time in 15 years (2008).
-McCaffrey worked closely with the offense, which led the league in total offense (401.3) for the first time in 30 years (1994).
+In 2023, the Dolphins won 11 games for the first time in 15 years (2008).
+McCaffrey worked primarily with the wide receivers and helped the offense lead the league in total offense (401.3) for the first time in 30 years (1994).
 They ranked first in passing offense (265.5) and yards per rush (5.1) and second in scoring offense (29.2).
 Miami's offensive unit also led the league in explosive play metrics.
 Their 255 plays of 10-plus yards and 12 plays of 50-plus yards were the best in the NFL and their 46 plays of 25-plus yards were third-best.

 McCaffrey spent the previous three seasons (2020-22) at Northern Colorado, where he coached wide receivers in 2020 and was promoted to offensive coordinator/wide receivers in 2021.